TMCooper/opening_downloader/README.md

 `-{anime_of_your_choice} {spécial} --{select_the_opening_if_the_special_have_multiple_opening}`

+If you have any doubts, don't hesitate to look /exemple_syntaxe.txt

 ## Potential problem

 If the code don't execute correcly and you have install Python (3.10.6 minimum) and execute install.bat juste after